 Finishing the Miniature Craft Toy Car

-The illustration at left shows the finished miniature craft car from both
+The illustration above shows the finished miniature craft car from both

 a front and a rear view.